What Lime Applications Do For Your Soil

 Correct pH Imbalance

-lime application When soil strays to the acidic end of the pH scale, it affects how well your soil absorbs nutrients.
+When soil strays to the acidic end of the pH scale, it affects how well your soil absorbs nutrients.
 When soil is acidic, your lawn won’t be able to use nutrients.
 This means, no matter how much or what kind of fertilizer you put down, your grass won’t be able to use it.
 A lime application will correct this imbalance, so you don’t waste your money putting down fertilizer.
 Usually, the lime you’ll find is dolomite.
 This type of lime has added magnesium as well as the calcium carbonate that composes lime.
 If you plan to DIY this, make sure the product you use is labeled “garden lime.”
 This will be safe for your lawn, unlike other forms of lime that may be too aggressive and actually burn your grass.

 Apply Lime Based On Square Footage